the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

-Finally, we can concatenate both initials for first and last name into a new initial for the full name:
+Finally, we concatenate both initials for first and last name into a new variable:

 {title="index.js",lang="javascript"}
 ~~~~~~~